Different Types of Chillers: Industrial Chillers Guide

 The Cons

-• Air-cooled chillers use cooling fans that produce some level of noise
+• Air-cooled industrial chillers use cooling fans that produce some level of noise

-• The life expectancy of an air-cooled chiller can be less than that of a water-cooled chiller
+• The life expectancy can be less than that of a water-cooled chiller

 Comparison Between Air-cooled & Water-cooled Chillers

-While the components of air-cooled and water-cooled chillers are mostly the same (condenser, expansion valve, evaporator, and compressor), the main difference is how the refrigerant is cooled.
+While the components of air- and water-cooled chillers are mostly the same (condenser, expansion valve, evaporator, and compressor), the main difference is how the refrigerant is cooled.

 Classification of Chillers (Based on Mode of Operation)